Blotch3D/Blotch3D/README.md

 used in a previous matrix multiply, or otherwise isolate one operation from another.
 Welcome to linear algebra!
-We won't get in to how matrix multiplication and division specifically process the individual elements of the matrix because the Matrix class already provides those functions.
+We won't get in to how matrix multiplication and division specifically process the individual elements of the matrices because the Matrix class already provides those static or instance functions.

 As was previously mentioned, each sprite has a matrix describing how that sprite and its children are transformed from the parent sprite's